LocalCrag/LocalCragBackup/README.md

    host    all             backup             <BACKUP_TOOL_IP>/32            md5
    ```
    Replace `<BACKUP_TOOL_IP>` with the actual IP address of the server where the backup tool will run.
-2. Open up the database port in the `docker-compose.override.yml` file of your LocalCrag deployment and override the `pg_hba.conf` file to allow access from the backup tool's IP address.
+2. Create a `docker-compose.override.yml` file to open the database port of your LocalCrag deployment and mount the `pg_hba.conf` file to allow access from the backup tool's IP address.
 Also add the `POSTGRES_BACKUP_PASSWORD` environment variable to the server service.
-On startup, the backup postgres user will be created using this password.
+On server startup, the backup postgres user will be created using this password.
    ```yaml
    services:
      database: